 To change behavior, you need to change consequences

 Effective communication is just the start.
 For any transformational change to succeed, people ultimately have to think and work differently.
-We’ve found that organizations typically spend about 90 percent of their effort on activities to “push” the change down the organization: designing—and then implementing—processes, training programs, organizational structures and communications that detail the new ways to work.
+We’ve found that organizations typically spend about 90% of their effort on activities to “push” the change down the organization: designing—and then implementing—processes, training programs, organizational structures and communications that detail the new ways to work.
 In contrast, they invest very little effort in creating “pull” among people who are trying out new work behaviors.
-Researchers in the field of applied behavioral science have found that consequences such as real-time feedback loops and positive reinforcement are four times more powerful in encouraging new behavior than antecedents, all the activities designed to prompt new behaviors—everything from newly installed processes to revised role descriptions to training programs.
+Researchers in the field of applied behavioral science have found that consequences such as real-time feedback loops and positive reinforcement are four times more powerful in encouraging new behavior than such activities as training programs or revised role descriptions.

 One bank invested heavily in a program for cross-selling products to customers.
 It implemented a system for alerting bank tellers about which customers would be suitable prospects, trained tellers how to sell and compensated tellers who successfully cross-sold.
 But the bank lacked a plan for changing employee behavior to make the new program a success.

-When a teller would apply a new script to encourage cross-selling for a qualified customer, he or she would back away if the first customers were not receptive.
+When a teller would apply a new script to encourage cross-selling for a qualified customer, he or she would back away if the first customers weren’t receptive.
 The company realized it wasn’t making progress, so it developed a thoughtful support plan.
 After witnessing an encounter with an impatient customer with no interest in the new product, a platform manager standing nearby would offer encouragement: “You handled that well.
-You were not defensive,” she might say.
+You weren’t defensive,” she might say.
 “Remember, it’s only one in five customers who will buy.”
-That would encourage the teller to continue applying the script, and as he sold the new product to more clients, the rise in his performance metrics would motivate him further.
+That would encourage the teller to continue applying the script, and as the teller sold the new product to more clients, the rise in performance metrics would provide further motivation.
 Positive reinforcement that is immediate, relevant and consistent can be significantly more effective in changing employee behavior in the early stage than the lure of longer-term rewards.

 The truth is, change depends on the effectiveness of those providing the consequences—the sponsors of the change.
-But sponsorship is a cascading process and a “black hole” anywhere along the line will stop the change process below it.
-That’s why it’s essential to build a Sponsorship Spine from the bottom up.
+But sponsorship is a cascading process, and a “black hole” anywhere along the line will stop the change process below it.
+That’s why it’s essential to build a sponsorship spine from the bottom up.
 You can’t really appoint sponsors.
 You start by targeting the people who will need to change.
 Then look through their eyes one level up to the person they trust who can provide them with effective communication and meaningful consequences.
 That’s their sponsor.
 Now do it again.
 Look up from that sponsor to the next level up, to the person who can provide effective communication and meaningful consequences.
-In this way, companies can create an unbroken chain, with every level from the frontline to the C-suite clear about their roles and ready to engage (see Figure 3).
-Each sponsor in the spine needs to be trained, coached and familiar with their roles.
+In this way, companies can create an unbroken chain, with every level from the front line to the C-suite clear about their roles and ready to engage (see Figure 3).
+All sponsors in the spine need to be trained, coached and familiar with their roles.

-It’s critical that companies continually monitor the health of a Sponsorship Spine.
+It’s critical that companies continually monitor the health of a sponsorship spine.
 People quickly revert to other priorities or stop taking a change initiative seriously.
 That creates black holes.
-When sponsors are proving ineffective, they should be coached or, if necessary, replaced.
+When sponsors are ineffective, they should be coached or, if necessary, replaced.

-One of the first applications of the Sponsorship Spine is a systematic Change Cascade.
-At each level of the organization, starting with the most senior people, management holds meetings to explain how leaders reached their decisions and to ask for input in areas where it is needed.
+One of the first applications of the sponsorship spine is a systematic enrollment cascade.
+At each level of the organization, starting with the most senior people, management holds meetings to explain how leaders reached their decisions and to ask for input in areas where it’s needed.
 The sponsor at each level leads the meeting, explains the change and requests feedback.
-Because this is done throughout the organization, it is important to ensure that everybody is touched—and that everybody hears about it from the person who matters to them most: the person with the standing to be their sponsor, typically their direct supervisor.
-The Change Cascade is the complete opposite of what typically happens when companies introduce a change effort: everybody in the organization tunes in for a video conference in which the CEO spells out far-reaching change plans, and when they turn to their supervisor to ask for clarification, the answer comes back: “I don’t know.
+Because this is done throughout the organization, it’s important to ensure that everybody is touched—and that everybody hears about it from the person who matters to them most: the person with the standing to be their sponsor, typically their direct supervisor.
+The enrollment cascade is the complete opposite of what typically happens when companies introduce a change effort: Everybody in the organization tunes in for a video conference in which the CEO spells out far-reaching change plans, and when they turn to their supervisor to ask for clarification, the answer comes back: “I don’t know.
 I just heard it at the same time as you did.”

-As part of Merck Millipore’s merger integration effort, each supervisor hosted a series of facilitated sessions with their direct reports.
+As part of Merck Millipore’s merger integration, each supervisor hosted a series of facilitated sessions with his or her direct reports.
 Starting from the highest levels of the organization, sponsors explained the vision for the combined company, spelling out details of the changes occurring and answering questions.
 They clarified roles, established priorities and, in the case of employees from Millipore, explained Merck’s core values.
 Afterwards, that direct report—now a sponsor—conducted a similar one-on-one dialogue with his or her direct reports.
 The process repeated itself throughout the entire organization.
-Such attention to detail has kept Merck Millipore focused on making its merger a success while protecting its core business, and maintaining the trust and credibility of its leadership to best-in-class levels.

 Change takes time, focus, determination and planning for a future where, even with the best of intentions, things are likely to veer off course.
 That’s why change leaders start with a clear understanding about the magnitude of the change and who will be affected.
 They have the discipline to conduct a thorough risk assessment, and they know how to apply the right mitigation tools at the right time.
 Success requires changes in behavior, and it takes courage and discipline.
 As anyone who has bought home gym equipment knows, the results don’t happen by themselves.